Infertility: Emotional and Social Support

-- Family and friends: Family and friends can help you cope by giving you comfort and encouragement.
+- Family and friends.
+They can help you cope by giving you comfort and encouragement.

-- Your doctor: Find a doctor you trust and feel comfortable with.
+- Your doctor.
+Find a doctor you trust and feel comfortable with.
 Be open and honest about your fears and concerns.
-Your doctor can help you get the right medical treatments, including counseling.

-- Spiritual or religious groups: Spiritual or religious groups can provide comfort and may be able to help you find counseling or other social support services.
+- Spiritual or religious groups.
+These groups can provide comfort.
+And they may be able to help you find counseling or other social support services.

 - Ask your doctor, counselor, or other health professional for suggestions.